pingcap/docs-cn/ticdc/ticdc-sink-to-kafka.md

 > {matcher = ['*.*'], dispatcher = "ts", partition = "table"},
 > ```

+> **Warning:**
+>
+> When the [Old Value feature](/ticdc/ticdc-manage-changefeed.md#output-the-historical-value-of-a-row-changed-event) is enabled (`enable-old-value = true`), using the index-value dispatcher might fail to ensure the order of row changes with the same index value.
+Therefore, it is recommended to use the default dispatcher.
+>
+> For more information, see [What changes occur to the change event format when TiCDC enables the Old Value feature?](/ticdc/ticdc-faq.md#what-changes-occur-to-the-change-event-format-when-ticdc-enables-the-old-value-feature).

 ## Scale out the load of a single large table to multiple TiCDC nodes

 This feature splits the data replication range of a single large table into multiple ranges, according to the data volume and the number of modified rows per minute, and it makes the data volume and the number of modified rows replicated in each range approximately the same.
 This feature distributes these ranges to multiple TiCDC nodes for replication, so that multiple TiCDC nodes can replicate a large single table at the same time.
 This feature can solve the following two problems: